agile-ts/documentation/docs/main/StyleGuide.md

 In this Style-Guide we have a so called `core` at the top level of our `src` folder beside our UI-Components.
-This so called `core` is thought to be the brain of our application and should contain all business logic and logic in general that isn't specifically bound to a Component like Animation Calculations, ..
+This so called `core` is thought to be the brain of our application and should contain all business logic and logic in general that isn't specifically bound to a Component.
 This outsourcing of our Logic makes the code more decoupled, portable, and above all, easily testable.